 Only connect it to the x input of the Combine, so the y and z will stay at 0.
-The ‘w’ can be ignored for now.
+(The ‘w’ input can be ignored for now.)

 This way, only the X-axis will receive that value from Elapsed Time.
 The other two will remain at their original position!

-Now we’re going to generate that wobbly randomness, using a Voronoi noise node.
+Now we’re going to generate that wobbly randomness, using a Voronoi Noise.

 The Voronoi Noise node generates a random pattern, based on the seed you give it.
 In the case of 3D models, you can give it the UV map of the model!